Requirements for the Degree of Doctor of Philosophy

 All graduate students must demonstrate breadth in the field of psychology.
 This breadth requirement is fulfilled by demonstrating competence in at least six of the nine areas listed below.
 The requirements may be satisfied in any of three ways:

 - By having completed an undergraduate or graduate course in that area,

 - By completing an undergraduate or graduate course offered in that area at Brandeis,

 - By successfully passing the equivalent of any undergraduate final examination for that course.

 Of the six courses, a minimum of two should be taken from areas in Group A and a minimum of two from Group B.

 Teaching Fellowship Requirements

-As an integral part of the graduate training program, the student is required to serve as a teaching fellow according to the following schedule: second semester of year one, both semesters of years two and three, one semester during year four (for a total of 6).
-All teaching fellows work closely with course instructors and receive guidance in all aspects of course preparation, teaching and grading.
-Through exposure to different professors' styles, varied course formats and presentations on teaching skills throughout their graduate training, teaching fellows come away with a wide range of experiences, providing them with invaluable preparation for academic positions.
+As an integral part of the graduate training program, all students are normally required to serve as teaching fellows six (6) times according to the following schedule: once during the second semester of year 1; once each during both semesters of years 2 and 3; and once during the first semester of year 4.
+The TF requirement can be reduced to four (4) for students appointed to qualifying research training grants, with the schedule depending on the period of appointment.
+All teaching fellows work closely with course instructors and receive guidance in all aspects of course preparation, teaching, and grading.
+Through exposure to different professors' styles, varied course formats, and presentations on teaching skills throughout their graduate training, teaching fellows come away with a wide range of experiences, providing them with invaluable preparation for academic positions.

 There is no foreign language requirement.